 Address: 519 N 3rd Ave E, Duluth, MN 55805, United States

-In Duluth, Minnesota, Bob Dylan’s Childhood Home has been transformed into a fantastic museum.
+Bob Dylan’s Childhood Home has been transformed into a fantastic museum in Duluth, Minnesota.
 It is the birthplace of legendary musician Bob Dylan.
 Until Dylan was six years old, the Zimmerman family lived in Duluth.

-When Dylan’s father was diagnosed with polio, the family relocated to Hibbing, Minnesota, where Dylan’s mother grew up.
-The Zimmermans’ Duluth home, located at 519 N. 3rd Ave.
+When Dylan’s father was diagnosed with polio, the family relocated to Hibbing, Minnesota, where Dylan’s mother grew up—the Zimmermans’ Duluth home at 519 N. 3rd Ave.
 E. is still standing.

 Locals and tourists visiting Duluth who are fans of Bob Dylan will enjoy stopping by this fantastic museum, which has well-preserved memorabilia and materials as a tribute to the great singer.